This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Heat a large skillet over medium-low heat, add 2 tablespoons olive oil.
+- Heat a large skillet over medium-low heat and add 2 tablespoons olive oil.

-• Add garlic, jalapeno, yellow onion, oregano, and thyme.
-Stir and cook until onions are tender and garlic is fragrant but not browned, 2 minutes.
+- Add 1 tablespoon minced garlic, 1 tablespoon minced jalapeno, 1 cup diced yellow onion, ยผ teaspoon dried oregano, and ยผ teaspoon dried thyme to the skillet.
+Stir and cook for 2 minutes until the onions are tender and the garlic is fragrant but not browned.

-• Add the shrimp to the pan in one layer, turn heat up to medium.
-Cook for 2 minutes, not moving the shrimp.
+- Add the shrimp mixture to the pan in one layer.
+Turn the heat up to medium.
+Cook for 2 minutes without moving the shrimp.

-• Flip shrimp over and cook until just cooked through 1 minute.
-Transfer to a clean bowl.
+- Flip the shrimp over and cook for 1 minute just until they are cooked through.
+Transfer them to a clean bowl.

-• Turn heat up to medium-high, add in tequila, vegetable stock, diced tomatoes, tomato juice, and ¼ teaspoon salt.
-Bring to a simmer and allow tomato mixture to reduce until slightly thickened and most of the liquid has evaporated about 8 to 10 minutes.
+- Add ยผ cup tequila or dry white wine, ยฝ cup vegetable stock, 1 (14-ounce) can diced tomatoes in tomato juice, and ยผ teaspoon salt.
+Bring to a simmer and cook for 8-10 minutes, allowing it to reduce until slightly thicken, and most of the liquid has evaporated.

-• Turn heat down to low and add in the cooked shrimp.
-Stir and cook until shrimp is warmed through, 1 to 2 minutes.
+- Turn the heat down to low and add the cooked shrimp back into the skillet.
+Stir and cook for 1-2 minutes until the shrimp is warmed through.
+Garnish with 1 teaspoon chopped parsley and serve warm.

 Nutrition